 In addition to duration and span attribute trace filters, trace observers use a random trace filter to include a representative sample of the traces that are observed.
 By default, 1% of all traces seen are kept via the random trace filter.
 You can configure this value anywhere from 0% to 100%, using increments as small as 0.0001%.
 Changes you make to the percent kept value are instantly recognized by the trace observer.

 There are various use cases for when you might want to change the percent kept value.
-For each of the use cases below, you can make the change by following in instructions in our GraphQL tutorial: Update the random sampler on a trace observer.
+For each of the use cases below, you can make the change via the Infinite Tracing settings Nerdlet or by following the instructions in our GraphQL tutorial: Update the random sampler on a trace observer.

 Let's say you're launching a new feature and would like to see every single trace during the first 15 minutes of launch.
 Turn up the percent kept to 100%, and you'll see everything.
 Turn it back down when you're done.